 The B.Tech Mechanical Engineering programme has documented measurable outcomes that are based on the needs of the programme’s stakeholders.
 The programme outcomes that the department presently adapts to are as follows:

-f.
-An ability to understand societal, health, safety, legal, cultural issues and the consequent responsibilities relevant to engineering practice.
+- The engineer and society: apply reasoning informed by the contextual knowledge to assess societal, health, safety, legal and cultural issues and the consequent responsibilities relevant to the professional engineering practice.

-g.
-An ability to understand the impact of engineering solutions in societal, environmental context and demonstrate the knowledge for sustainable development.
+- Environment sustainability: understand the impact of the professional engineering solutions in the societal and environmental contexts, and demonstrate the knowledge of, and need for sustainable development.

-i.
-An ability to function effectively as an individual and as a member / leader in diverse technical teams.
+- Individual and team work: function effectively as an individual and as a member or leader in diverse teams, and in multidisciplinary settings.